quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 0. **Mocking**: Mocking is a technique used in testing to isolate a component that may rely on other components.
 By using mocking you can "mock" what a function should return and thereby control the behavior of external dependencies to focus entirely on the component under test.

 The tests will be run in a CICD pipeline to ensure that changes to the app do not break working functionality.
 If a change to the code alters what a function inputs and outputs, the developer who made the change is in charge of fixing the corresponding test and ensuring that it works.

+See [previous team's Testing](./low_level_docs.md#testing) for the test organization and tooling.
+We keep per-app tests (api/tests.py) and follow their CI pipeline approach.

 ### Test pseudocode
 Use Django’s test framework for unit and integration tests and Vue Test Utils for component tests.
 Organize tests per app (e.g., api/tests.py) and cover happy paths, invalid inputs, and edge cases.
 See [Django Testing Documentation](https://docs.djangoproject.com/en/5.0/topics/testing/) and reuse the existing project’s test structure.